Chapter One – This is Mr. Death….

 Such idiocy was insulting and inflammatory, and I worried Mike’s family might ask me not to go there anymore if they got wind of it.
 Then my grief would have no respite.
 It hurt and angered me deeply that those I thought I could trust would say something so cruel and ignorant.
 Such insensitive gossip only served to deepen my sense of isolation, and I never again told any friends when I was going to visit Mike – with only one or two exceptions.
 And I always went alone.
 It became a very private act of remembrance.
 It remains so to this day.

 It took me over a year to climb out of the devastation.

-It is also a bond.
-One that continues to link those closest to Mike at that time, decades later.
-A bond which would be reconsecrated some 30 plus years after Mike’s passing -again, with death at its core.
+But his loss also created a bond.
+One that continues to link those closest to Mike at that time together, even decades later.
+A bond which would be reconsecrated some 30 plus years after Mike’s passing – again, with death at its core.

-It was a hard time and everything changed after that.
-We all splintered into smaller groups.
-Drifted slowly away from one another.
-Mike was the cog in our wheel.
+Mike’ s death was a hard time.
+Everything changed after that.
+Our large circle of friends splintered into smaller groups, then drifted slowly away from one another.
+Mike had been the cog in our wheel.

 And we were all spinning out into the big, wide world – marked, and forever changed by our knowing.